SnaxxNZ/vinyl-record-search/README.md

 4. Download and install the Chrome WebDriver from the following link: [ChromeDriver](https://sites.google.com/a/chromium.org/chromedriver/downloads)

    Make sure to download the version compatible with your Chrome browser.
+   Note: The application will automatically install the Chrome WebDriver to `%userprofile%/.wdm/`.

 5. Run the application: